ifm/ifm3d-ros/README.md

 $ GLOG_minloglevel=3 roslaunch ifm3d camera.launch assume_sw_triggered:=true
 ```

-The incomatibility here is that in prior versions, one would not need to
+The incompatibility here is that in prior versions, one would not need to
 explicitly set the `GLOG_` environment variable.
 While not strictly necessary,
 it is recommended for keeping the noise level of the `ifm3d` logs low.